Liu Chien-sin

-Liu Chien-sin or Jason Liu (劉建忻 (刘建忻, Lâu Kiàn-him, Liú Jiànxīn); born 8 June 1968) is a Taiwanese politician who currently serve as the secretary-general of the Examination Yuan since 2020.
+Liu Chien-sin or Jason Liu (劉建忻 (Liú Jiànxīn); born 8 June 1968) is a Taiwanese politician who currently serve as the secretary-general of the Examination Yuan since 2020.

 He was appointed as the Deputy Secretary-General to the President on 21 April 2018, and the acting Secretary-General to the President on three occasions the latest being on 2 August 2020.
 He served short tenures for each appointment.

 Education

 Liu graduated from National Taiwan University with a bachelor's degree in business administration and earned a Master of Public Policy (M.P.P.) from Georgetown University.